gr82morozr/codereview/README.md

                     buffer = []
                     started_output = True
             else:
+                # Already started: if a line's timestamp > to_ts, stop.
                 if ts is not None and to_ts and ts > to_ts: break
                 if any(p.search(line) for p in compiled_excludes):